Mahku - Huni Kuin Artists Movement: Origins

+Career

-In 2012, Ibã, along with anthropologist Amilton Pelegrino de Mattos, professor at the Federal University of Acre, decided that the group's work had the means to expand beyond Acre, creating a blog and sharing it with those who might be captivated by indigenous culture, not limited to other anthropologists.
+In 2012, Ibã, along with anthropologist Amilton Pelegrino de Mattos, professor at the Federal University of Acre, decided that the group's work had the means to expand beyond Acre, creating a blog and sharing it with those who might be captivated by Indigenous culture, not limited to other anthropologists.
 In the same year, the blog reached both curator and anthropologist Bruce Albert, and artistic director Hervé Chandès at Fondation Cartier pour l'Art Contemporain, inviting the founder to participate in Histoires de voir, Show and Tell.

 In 2014, MAHKU's work was selected for the exhibition Made by...
 Made by Brazilians, curated by Marc Pottier, at the former Matarazzo Hospital in São Paulo.
 Ibã, Bane, and Isaka painted panels on the walls of three rooms and, at the end of the event, sold their first piece, a 5-meter canvas.
 The proceeds from this sale were invested in the purchase of the first 125 acres of land.
 Since then, they have sold about 15 works, but in smaller sizes and values, and more lands have been bought.

 In 2017, the collective launched at the 35th Panorama of Brazilian Art, curated by Luiz Camillo Osorio, the Ibã Huni Kuin Wall Project(Isaías Sales), who is a txana, master of chants in the tradition of the Huni Kuin people.
 This led to the creation of The Spirit of the Forest Project, curated by Ibã and his son, exploring the Huni Kuin imaginary through unorthodox storytelling given western parameters.

 In 2018, the exhibition Through the Poetics of MAHKU was held with artists Ibã Huni Kuin and Bane Huni Kuin.
 Curated by Roberta Paredes and Amilton Pelegrino, the works exhibited at the Arts Gallery of the Federal University of Amazonas were part of the Spirit of the Forest project collection.